barmstrong/bitcoin-android/README.md

 Installation
 -------------

 You can [download and install the app](https://market.android.com/details?id=com.bitcoinandroid) from the Android Market.
-Or search for "bitcoin" from your mobile device.

 For best results, install the app while connected to WiFi (it will download some data the first time you launch it).